miles-advani/cheat-sheets-and-templates/templates/README-TEMPLATE-V1.md

 ## License

+Example:

 This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/your-account-name/your-repo-name?tab=MIT-1-ov-file)

+How to add a license to your GitHub repository:

 - Navigate to Your Repository: Open your GitHub repository where you want to add the license.